Guide

 What records should I keep for sales tax reporting?

 Keep copies of invoices, receipts, exemption certificates, and tax filings.
-These records will help you at tax time – it’ll help take the stress out of your preparation and make it easier to report your taxes accurately.
+These records will help you at tax time – they'll take some of the stress out of your preparation and make it easier to report your taxes accurately.

 I've moved my business.
 How do I register to collect sales tax in a new state?